 Need to expatriate from the U.S.?
 Get started on your expat taxes now and we’ll help you get it sorted out.

-An expatriate is someone who has given up their U.S. citizenship or green card through official U.S. government procedures.
-In most situations, expatriates must file Form 8854 with their final U.S. tax return.
-A covered expatriate is an expatriate who meets one of the three requirements below and must therefore pay an exit tax on all their assets in their final year*.
+To break it down for you, an expatriate is someone who has given up their U.S. citizenship or green card through official U.S. government procedures.
+A covered expatriate is an expatriate who must pay an exit tax on all their assets in their final year.

 - The taxpayer’s net worth is at least $2 million on the date of expatriation

 - The taxpayer fails to certify that he or she has met the requirements of U.S. tax law for the 5 preceding tax years or fails to submit evidence of his compliance that the IRS requires (Form 8854 is used for such certification)

 You’d qualify as a long-term resident if you spent 8 of the last 15 tax years as a legal permanent U.S. resident.
 You are not liable to pay the exit tax if you do not meet any of the three requirements above, but you’d still have to file form 8854.